seatable/seatable-scripts/manual/python/files.md

 }
 ```

-#### Get custom file info
+#### Get file info

-The data structure returned is available to be updated to the cell of file type column.
+The data structure returned can be used to updated cells of file column.

 ```python
 base.get_custom_file_info(path, name)